Ezra F. Vogel: Career

 Vogel published dozens of articles, reviews, conference papers and books on China, Japan, and American–East Asian relations, and organized scholarly and policy conferences.
 He headed the undergraduate East Asian Studies concentration (major) at Harvard.

-After editing a book of readings on the sociology of the family, Vogel published his first book, Japan’s New Middle Class (1963; 2nd ed.1971), using ethnographic research he and his wife Suzanne carried out through interviews and observation in a Tokyo suburb between 1950–1960.
+After editing a book of readings on the sociology of the family, Vogel published his first book, Japan's New Middle Class (1963; 2nd ed.1971), using ethnographic research he and his wife Suzanne carried out through interviews and observation in a Tokyo suburb between 1950 and 1960.
 Their goal was to understand the life of the "salary man" and his family, a new group that had emerged after the war.
 Vogel then turned from ethnography to China watching.
 He studied Chinese language, read newspapers and documents, and conducted interviews in Hong Kong.
 Canton Under Communism (1969) was a detailed description of regional government and politics in Guangdong.
 His 1979 book, Japan as Number One, described those areas where Japan had been successful and the United States less so.
-“Most Japanese understate their successes because they are innately modest," he wrote, and "more purposive Japanese, wanting to rally domestic forces or to reduce foreign pressures, have chosen to dramatize Japan’s potential disasters”.
-On the American side, he continued, "our confidence in the superiority of Western civilization and our desire to see ourselves as number one make it difficult to acknowledge that we have practical things to learn”.
+"Most Japanese understate their successes because they are innately modest," he wrote, and "more purposive Japanese, wanting to rally domestic forces or to reduce foreign pressures, have chosen to dramatize Japan's potential disasters".
+On the American side, he continued, "our confidence in the superiority of Western civilization and our desire to see ourselves as number one make it difficult to acknowledge that we have practical things to learn".
 The book's translation into Japanese was a best-seller, arousing debate among American scholars of Japan.

+His 1991 text The Four Little Dragons analyzed the spread of industrialization in east Asia.
+In Vogel's view, Confucianism played an important role in the industrialization of east Asian economies, given that cultural values of hard work, collectivism, discipline, family, conscientiousness, responsibility, and saving are also favorable qualities for organizing rapid industrialization and an industrializing work force.